 On-premises today, those organizations will often have separate AD Forests in each region with their own respective implementations of Exchange and SharePoint Servers.
 AD Trust Relationships allow them to grant access to virtual teams working on projects.
 For many of these types of customers, most of their day-to-day working will already be benefiting from working as a global team and sharing knowledge and people on the majority of their projects.
 It’s just particular projects that have driven them to use a model that allows complete separation when needed.

-Before Teams Connect and B2B Direct Connect, that meant there was only one option: getting the right agreement in-place with Microsoft to allow them to use Azure AD Guest access cross-tenant without double-licensing users, and then working using Azure AD Guests when they work cross-tenant.
+Before Teams Connect and Cross Tenant Collaboration, that meant there was only one option: getting the right agreement in-place with Microsoft to allow them to use Azure AD Guest access cross-tenant without double-licensing users, and then working using Azure AD Guests when they work cross-tenant.

 As you can imagine, that means that even with supporting technology in place (such as Binary Tree’s Power 365 Integration for GAL sync with Azure AD Contacts) there’s still challenges such as Conditional Access and MFA Prompts and of course, Teams tenant switching.